 How it Works

 - Upper class students from the Environmental Sciences, Environmental Studies, and Environmental Engineering majors apply for available seats in the UConn Climate Corps.

 - In the Fall semester students complete a course on climate change that focuses on New England and local impacts, and on the roles and challenges of local government in adapting to it. [view course syllabus]

-- The following Spring semester, students engage in an independent study "practicum" working with community leaders.
-The students are broken up into 3-student teams, supervised by CLEAR/Sea Grant educators, and decide on a useful and achievable list of tasks related to climate adaptation.
+- The following Spring semester, students can enroll in an independent study "practicum" working with community leaders.
+Instructors from CLEAR and Sea Grant work with community officials to come up with a list of useful and achievable tasks related to climate adaptation.
 Tasks can focus on assessment, mapping, planning, outreach, or other topics.
 Students are then broken into groups (usually of two or three) to work on these projects.

 How to Apply

 - This is a pilot program and the number of participating towns is limited.
-The Spring 2018 communities have been selected and are the City of Hartford and the towns of Old Lyme and Westbrook.
 Town officials or staff interested in participating in the program are encouraged to contact Climate Corps faculty leaders Bruce Hyde, 860-345-5229 or Juliana Barrett, 860-486-4126.

 - Although this program is at no cost to the community, participating towns will be asked to demonstrate their commitment to working with the university and the Climate Corps students.
 The principal requirements:

 - Agreement to appoint a primary town contact for the student team assigned to your town.